avamia/streaming-config/README.md

 		    index  index.html index.htm;
 		}
 	}
-}
 ```

 To load the HLS video segments, we'll need to define where to load those files.
 Remember that directory we defined earlier for the chunk file sizes?
 We'll point the webserver to load those files here.

 A few things to understand.
 Types defines what type of video files are being served.
 The root directive tells nginx where to find the video files.
-Don't use `root /mnt/hls` as this will cause an error.
-Sine you are specifying the location /hls, NGINX will append this to the `root /mnt` path.
+Don't use `root /var/www/hls` as this will cause an error.
+Sine you are specifying the location /hls, NGINX will append this to the `root /var/www` path.

 Make sure not to cache any video files, otherwise the browser will try to load old video segments.

 We need to specify a few options with Cross Domain Origin settings or CORS.
 This allows the video to be loaded from various domains.
 If you only want your video stream accessible by the domain loading the html file, turn off the CORS settings.

-All-in-all, this the entire http server directive that will serve the html file for the video stream.
+All-in-all, this is the entire http  directive that will serve the html file for the video stream and authenticate for the RTMP stream.

 ```
 http {